-Following review and revisions to the 2022 draft LCP, the Committee again used a broad range of outreach methods to inform and educate the public about these revisions.
+Following the July 2023 review and revisions to the 2022 draft LCP, the Committee again used a broad range of outreach methods to inform and educate the public about these revisions.
 These methods included presentations to community groups and organizations; print and electronic media announcements; electronic distribution of FAQs and summary materials to community groups, organizations, and churches; attendance at community events; and telephone outreach.
-(Ed note: include VPC action, Planning Board/ Select Board public hearing, Town Meeting action, etc. as they occur).
+After the VPC voted to recommend the final revised draft of the LCP these activities continued throughout the fall.